How Kamu compares to X

 - Provides stable references to data for reproducibility

-- Tracks every processing step executed
+- Tracks every processing step executed and records provenance

 - so that a person on another side of the world who downloaded your dataset could understand exactly where every single piece of data came from